ankitbko/blog/_posts/2021-07-21-steady-by-aid-with-art.md

 - **Automation**: Automate everything, from code analysis, to build, test, deploy.
 - **Review**: Review both the design and the code.
 Often I see design decisions happen within subset of people (leads and architect) in isolation with the entire team.
 This leads to confusion, loss of information and lack of growth in the team.
 Even if design is done by single person, always [review design](https://github.com/microsoft/code-with-engineering-playbook/blob/main/docs/design/design-reviews/README.md) decisions with entire team.
 The team must be invested as much as the person who created the design.
 - **Testing**: Unit test, component test, integration test, stress test, chaos test, end to end test, BCDR test.
 Test the system.
 Test the code.
 Test the architecture.
 Test the automation.

+# Conclusion
+The idea of the article is to make it a reference point when designing softwares.
+The goals section discussed a lot of possibilities and what should be the focus of a system.
+However this is no way exhaustive discussion on the subject.
+A more in depth discussion is present in Butler's paper with great many chapters on each oppositions.
+I hope you enjoyed reading this.
+If you have any questions, please feel free to comment below.